Download the Committee Structure (PDF 493KB)

-- monitor the academic activities of the University's faculties; and
+- monitor the academic activities of the University's faculties

 Art Collection Advisory Committee

-The Committee is an advisory committee to the Vice-Chancellor to advise him on the implementation of the Artworks Acquisition and Deaccessioning – Managerial Policy.
+The Committee is an advisory committee to the Vice-Chancellor and President to advise him on the implementation of the Artworks Acquisition and Deaccessioning – Managerial Policy.

-The Equity Advisory Committee is an advisory committee to the Vice-Chancellor.
+The Equity and Diversity Advisory Committee is an advisory committee to the Vice-Chancellor and President.
 The Committee meets once a year to: